Azure/AML-Kubernetes/docs/simple-train-cli.md

    cd AML-Kubernetes/examples/simple-train-cli
    ```

-1. Modify job YAML file to replace **amlarc-compute** with your own compute target name, and create environment and dataset assets in AML Workspace.
+1. Modify job YAML file to replace **amlarc-ml** with your own compute target name, and register open dataset MNIST as file dataset and named **mnist_opendataset** in AML Workspace.

 1. Run the image classification training job